ChiragChauhan4579/ACLPred-Streamlit/README.md

   - `Prediction` (`Anticancer` / `Non-anticancer`)
   - `Prediction_Probability` (confidence score)

+## License

+The ACLPred is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

 ## Citation

 If you use ACLPred in your resrach, please cite:

 ## Contact

 For any query, please contact at [yadavarvind@cau.ac.kr], [junmokim@cau.ac.kr].